MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ## Creating a 3D “secondaryTile”
 > [!NOTE]
-> This feature was added as part of the 2017 Fall Creators updated.
+> This feature was added as part of the 2017 Fall Creators Update (RS3).
 Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.16299.91 which can be downloaded [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)

 You can place 3D content from your application using “secondaryTiles” by defining a mixed reality model at creation time.
 Mixed reality models are created by referencing a 3D asset in your app package and optionally defining a bounding box. **Note:** creating “secondaryTiles” from within an exclusive view is not currently supported.

 ```cs
 using Windows.UI.StartScreen;